 For many presenters this can be the scariest and most complex part of presenting.
 The presenter needs to feel certain that all will go well and that there will be no surprises.
-Their audience also want to feel certain that all will go well too but they want something different; they want to be surprised.
+Their audience also want to feel certain that all will go well too but they want something different.

-Our job as presenters is to start with the end in mind which revolves around building and delivering a presentation that stands out from the crowd for all of the right reasons.
+Our job as presenters is to start with the end in mind.This revolves around building and delivering a presentation that stands out from the crowd for all of the right reasons.

 3. The need for significance

-Your audience are the most important people in the room and it’s every presenter’s job to make them feel that way.
+Your audience are the most important people in the room.
+It’s every presenter’s job to make them feel that way.

 As presenters however, many of us hold a perception that there is a great deal at stake that could severely tarnish our own sense of significance.
-After all, if our credibility or reputation is at risk of being compromised in any way our self –esteem can receive quite blow
+After all, if our credibility or reputation is at risk of being compromised in any way, our self-esteem can receive quite a blow

-We all want to look good, impress our audience and elevate our standing and position in the organisation but our real challenge is to make our audience feel significant.
+We all want to look good, impress our audience and elevate our standing and position in the organisation.
+One of our audience needs is to also feel significant.

-Remember, we are already daunted by the backdrop of so much uncertainty that when we set out to also fulfil our need for significance the continued uncertainty can be very frightening.
-If we switch our focus to making absolutely everything we say, show and do about our audience rather than ourselves we strengthen our capacity for mutual growth.
+If we switch our focus to making everything we say, show and do about our audience rather than ourselves, we strengthen our capacity for mutual growth.